Worktop Express® - Frequently Asked Questions

 How long does delivery take?

 All worktops in stock are available for immediate despatch.
-We can deliver as soon as next day to the majority of UK Mainland on orders placed before 12 noon.
+Next day delivery is often available, subject to demand.
 If you do require urgent delivery please place the order online or call us to confirm availability.

 Standard Oak/Beech worktops have a more prominent grain pattern and more natural features than their Prime variant, and in general have more character.
 Most worktops will have colour variation between each separate stave.